Hydrospheredata/hydro-serving/docs/src/main/paradox/tutorials/index.md

  curl -X POST --header 'Content-Type: application/json' --header 'Accept: application/json' -d '{
 "x": [[1, 1],[1, 1]]}' 'http://localhost/gateway/applications/linear_regression/infer'
 ```
+In url `linear_regression` stands for application name and `infer` for signature method name .
+If you named your application or method differently you need to change url.
 ### gRPC API call

 You can define a gRPC client on your side and make a call from it.